-- 8.2.5 Car-to-Car Front Head-On (CCFho) - 8.2.5.1 VUT and SOV speeds shall be equal for all CCFho scenarios. - 8.2.5.2 For the CCFhos/CCFhol scenarios of the OEM must demonstrate, by means of a dossier, how their system responds in the following scenario.
+- 8.2.5 Car-to-Car Front Head-On (CCFho) - 8.2.5.1 VUT and SOV speeds shall be equal for all CCFho scenarios. - 8.2.5.2 The CCFhos and CCFhol tests described in this document require use of two different types of lane markings conforming to one of the lane markings as defined in UNECE Regulation 130 to mark a lane with a width of 3.5 to 3.7m when measured from the inside edge of the lane marking: - Dashed line with a width between 0.10 and 0.25m (0.10 and 0.15m for centerlines) - Solid line with a width between 0.10 and 0.25m - 8.2.5.3 For the CCFhos/CCFhol scenarios of the OEM must demonstrate, by means of a dossier, how their system responds in the following scenario.
 Points will be awarded based on the information provided in the dossier.
-Euro NCAP reserve the right to undertake physical testing in the CCFhos/CCFhol scenarios to verify the information in the dossier, using the method detailed below. - 8.2.5.3 Both the CCFhos and CCFhol scenario will be assessed at test speed combinations of 50km/h for VUT and 50km/h for GVT and 70km/h for VUT and 70km/h for GVT respectively. - 8.2.5.4 For the CCFhos/CCFhol scenarios, for the VUT assume a straight-line path in the middle of the lane at a constant speed. - 8.2.5.5 For the CCFhos scenario, the GVT will follow the same path as the VUT, travelling in the opposite direction at a constant speed equal to that of the VUT. - 8.2.5.6 For the CCFhol scenario, the GVT will follow an initial straight-line path followed by a lane change manoeuvre as detailed in [Figure 14 and ANNEX C] at a constant speed equal to that of the VUT.
+Euro NCAP reserve the right to undertake physical testing in the CCFhos/CCFhol scenarios to verify the information in the dossier, using the method detailed below. - 8.2.5.4 Both the CCFhos and CCFhol scenario will be assessed at test speed combinations of 50km/h for VUT and 50km/h for GVT and 70km/h for VUT and 70km/h for GVT respectively. - 8.2.5.5 For the CCFhos/CCFhol scenarios, for the VUT assume a straight-line path in the middle of the lane at a constant speed. - 8.2.5.6 For the CCFhos scenario, the GVT will follow the same path as the VUT, travelling in the opposite direction at a constant speed equal to that of the VUT. - 8.2.5.7 For the CCFhol scenario, the GVT will follow an initial straight-line path followed by a lane change manoeuvre at a constant speed equal to that of the VUT.
+The scenarios are represented in Figure 8-10 CCFhos and Figure 8-11 CCFholFigure 8-12 CCFhol path at 70 and 50 km/h Details on VUT path is given on ANNEX B: Lane Change Path Definition.

-Figure 8-10: CCFhos
+Figure 8-10 CCFhos

-Figure 8-11: CCFhol
+Figure 8-11 CCFhol